The Birth of Gospel: A Chicago Tradition

 “Precious Lord, Take My Hand,” Dorsey's watershed musical prayer, was a particular favorite of Dr. Martin Luther King, Jr. With Dr. King and Mahalia Jackson as its champion, "Precious Lord" became an anthem for the Civil Rights Movement.
 Jackson sang the song at Dr. King's funeral on April 9, 1968.
 Her own funeral took place four years later with Aretha Franklin singing the song.

 There are many heirs to the gospel tradition, contemporary artists who began their musical life in predominantly black churches, including Aretha Franklin, Jennifer Hudson, Tina Turner, Whitney Houston, Mavis Staples, Stevie Wonder, and John Legend.

 Experience the Music

-On July 1st, the 121st birthday of Thomas Dorsey, the Grant Park Music Festival will honor gospel as a native art form of Chicago.
-Part of the city's Year of Chicago Music initiative, The Soul of Chicago: A Gospel Celebration concerts will feature conductor and Chicago-native Charles Floyd and the South Side ensemble Soul Children of Chicago.
-Maestro Floyd is tasked with marrying the gospel tradition to the symphony orchestra.
-In curating a program to highlight the city's extraordinary history in the art form, Floyd is starting from scratch, writing charts for the orchestral musicians.
+On July 27, the Grant Park Music Festival will honor gospel as a native art form of Chicago.
+Part of the city's Year of Chicago Music initiative, The Soul of Chicago: A Gospel Celebration features conductor and Chicago-native Charles Floyd and the South Side ensemble Soul Children of Chicago.
+Maestro Floyd was tasked with marrying the gospel tradition to the symphony orchestra.
+In curating a program to highlight the city's extraordinary history in the art form, Floyd started from scratch, writing charts for the orchestral musicians.

 “‘Precious Lord, Take My Hand’ was an obvious choice for this event,” said Floyd.
 “As a nod to the late Albertina Walker “I Can Go To God In Prayer” has also been selected.
 From the Living Word Christian Center, we have “Sacrifice of Praise” as another selection to represent a more contemporary element of Chicago gospel music.